On this page:

 If you already have a plan, you might be able to use funding in your current plan, or you could ask for a plan reassessment.

-Assistive technology always needs to meet the NDIS funding criteria before we can include it in your plan.
+Assistive technology always needs to meet all the NDIS funding criteria before we can include it in your plan.